Perceptions of sustainability

 Greenwashing is the process of conveying a false impression or providing misleading information about how a company’s products are more environmentally sound than they actually are, with the goal of deceiving consumers.

-the practice of tossing items in the recycling bin with the hopes they will be recycled but not knowing for sure (also known as “aspirational“ recycling).
+The practice of tossing items in the recycling bin with the hopes they will be recycled but not knowing for sure (also known as “aspirational“ recycling).

-Large-scale composting facilities capable of handling a very high volume of organic waste, as opposed to private or home composting of organic waste from one household or facility.
+Large-scale composting facilities are capable of handling a very high volume of organic waste, as opposed to private or home composting of organic waste from one household or facility.
 These facilities provide an ideal composting environment with appropriate heat and moisture, enabling the composting of materials that would not break down otherwise.